 Although the fundamentals of agency management are the same, every agency has developed their specific processes for managing their workflow.
 The way work is managed is the key to success and growth.
 If you want to increase your agency’s efficiency, streamline workflows, and take on bigger projects – then the following steps are a very good starting point:

 Agencies are in the service business.
-Selling a product is much easier than selling a service – each client has a unique problem, and you need to develop a specific solution customised to their needs.
-It’s hard, if not impossible, for you to standardise your services.
+Selling a product is much easier than selling a service – each client has a unique problem, and you need to develop a specific solution customized to their needs.
+It’s hard, if not impossible, for you to standardize your services.

 Dive into the projects you’ve worked on in the past 3-6 months.
-Analyse which categories do most projects fall into, dig into the financials and the nitty-gritty.
+Analyze which categories do most projects fall into, dig into the financials and the nitty-gritty.

 - Set up task bundles connected to each service